postmanlabs/labs-docs/src/pages/docs/sending-requests/authorization.md

 > By default Postman will append the access token to `Bearer` in the Authorization header for your request, but if your server implementation requires a different prefix, you can specify it in the __Header Prefix__ field.

-To request an access token, fill out the fields in the __Configure Token__ section, and click __Get New Access Token__.
+To request an access token, fill out the fields in the __Configure New Token__ section, and click __Get New Access Token__.
 You can save both the token and the details to generate a token with your request or collection.

 ![OAuth 2.0](https://assets.postman.com/postman-docs/oauth-share.jpg)